pointlesspun/hand-of-cards/README.md

     * Press the _Delete_ key to remove the selected cards.
     * Hit _Enter_ to replace the deleted cards with new random cards.
     * Refresh the page to get a new set of random cards.
+    * Press _Space_ to play the current selected cards (and remove them afterwards)

 * On a device with a touch display:
     * Swipe left/right to select the next / previous card.
 Tap to toggle a card in a 'selected' state.
     * Refresh the page to get a new set of random cards.
+    * Swipe up to select the current card
+    * Swipe up again on an already selected card to play all the selected cards.

 ## Configurable Attributes
 In the top level element one can currently set the following attributes: